-Ecology has several existing administrative pathways by which a contaminated site is evaluated and cleaned up under MTCA.
-Figure 3-1 below provides a general summary of existing formal and informal pathways.
+Ecology has several existing administrative pathways by which a contaminated site is evaluated and cleaned up under MTCA, as shown in Figure 3-1, below.
 Formal pathways typically years to complete and result in significant costs because they require extensive Ecology involvement, as well as consulting and attorney fees.
-Informal pathways are designed to be completed quickly and at a lower cost, but without a certification that cleanup is complete.
+Informal pathways are designed to be completed quickly and at a lower cost, but they do not all result in an Ecology certification that cleanup is complete.

-For purposes of this study, it is anticipated that existing regulatory cleanup pathways will continue to address commercial and industrial projects, as well as public school and park facilities.
-As summarized below and described in Appendix B, a new model remedy to address LA contamination on historical orchards in Central Washington is being recommended for new residential development.
+For purposes of this study, it is anticipated the existing regulatory cleanup pathways will continue to address commercial and industrial projects, as well as public school and park facilities.
+As summarized below and described in Appendix B, a new model remedy to address LA pesticide contamination on historical orchards in Central Washington is being recommended for new residential development.
+The intent of the recommended model remedy is to provide specific guidance for soil sampling and quick, lower-cost clean up methods that can be incorporated into the process of developing new residential projects, resulting in an Ecology certification documenting compliance with MTCA has been achieved.